It isn’t BIG to make others feel small.

 Types of bullying:

 • Direct bullying is often the most obvious, and more often seen in boys.
-Direct bullying might include physical attacks like hitting or punching, or verbal abuse, like name calling or teasing.
+Direct bullying might include physical attacks like hitting or punching, or verbal abuse, like name-calling or teasing.

 • Indirect bullying is less obvious, and more often seen in girls.
 Indirect bullying might include saying mean or untrue things, spreading rumours or ignoring someone.

-• Cyber bullying is just as serious.
-Internet or cyber bullying might include sharing inappropriate pictures of someone, posing as someone else to spread rumours or lies, or sending harassing messages.
+• Cyberbullying is just as serious.
+Internet or cyberbullying might include sharing inappropriate pictures of someone, posing as someone else to spread rumours or lies, or sending harassing messages.

 Who are bullies and who gets bullied?

-Bullies may exhibit the following behaviors:
+Bullies may exhibit the following behaviours:

 • May control or manipulate others to get his own way